JasonChen1203/digit-recognizer/README.md

 The Dropout layer nullifies the contribution of some datapoints toward the next layer.
 This is crucial in preventing overfitting - the model fits the training data "too well" and becomes inaccurate when it encounters unseen data.

+In the [Kaggle Competition in Digit Recognition](https://www.kaggle.com/competitions/digit-recognizer), my model is able to achieve a score of 0.99907, which ranks top 100 out of all the competing teams.

+## The Web App
+I decided to deploy my model using a web app.
+The frontend is handled using BootStrap and the backend is handled with Flask.
+Here's what it looks like: